Martin Pring: 1603 North America voyage

 Pring wrote that they were constantly visited by groups of Natives as large as "one hundred and twentie at once".
 He does not explain, however, how relations with the locals deteriorated from harmony (Note: Pring tells the story of locals charmed by the playing of the zither ("gitterne") by a sailor, who the Natives paid tobacco, pipes and snakes skins to play, while they "danced twentie in a Ring ... singing Io Ia Io Ia Ia Io") to the day when the settlers fired their cannon and set the mastiffs on 140 of them.
-Salisbury suggests that it likely had to do with the abrupt conduct of the English, insensitivity to local customs (which they used only when convenient), and their brutal use of the dogs against the indigenous peoples.
+Salisbury suggests that it likely had to do with the abrupt conduct of the English, insensitivity to local customs (which they used only when convenient), and their use of the dogs against the indigenous peoples.

 The expedition spent two months ashore at the mouth of the Pamet River on Cape Cod, in what is now Truro, Massachusetts.
 The explorers erected a small stockade below Cornhill, which would be noted by the Pilgrims on their subsequent journey to the New World.
 Subsisting on a variety of fish and game, Pring's men harvested sassafras trees for export to England.

 The Explorer departed first with a load of sassafras.
 Pring's ship Speedwell was attacked by a large force of Wampanoag, but the ship's two Mastiffs had woken the guard and held off the warriors.
 As the ship departed, warriors burned the woods on shore and more than 200 shouted at the sailors.
 The natives had earlier fled the area where the expedition camped.
-Pring's men had found one of their birch bark canoes, which he carried on board his ship to England.
+Pring's men had found one of their birch bark canoes, described in detail and said to weigh 60 pounds, which was carried back to England.
 He departed 8 or 9 August, and reached England on 2 October.